Your cart looks a little empty!Continue Shopping

 Although wine doesn't contain gluten, it's important to realize that many conventional wines today are keeping lots of secrets about what's really in the bottle.
-In fact, there are more than 60-plus ingredients including artificial colors, flavors, stabilizers, sulfites, and preservatives that are commonly used to alter the look, feel, taste, and texture of wine.
+In fact, there are more than 60-plus ingredients, including artificial colors, flavors, stabilizers, sulfites, and preservatives, that are commonly used to alter the look, feel, taste, and texture of wine.
 But unlike food labels, wine labels don't have to disclose what's really inside the product.
 That's why it's crucial to be very selective about the wine you drink, especially if you're seeking sulfite-free wine brands that prioritize transparency and natural ingredients.

 Whenever possible, opt for organic wines, biodynamic wines, or other natural wines that are made without artificial additives.
 While these ingredients don't necessarily contain gluten, the truth is that they could be creating unwanted symptoms and reactions.

 Be sure to look for trusted brands such as Usual Wines, which makes wine the Old-World way, in small batches from sustainably farmed grapes with nothing artificial.
 Unlike larger conventional wineries, we don't use mainstream manipulations that change the wine’s chemistry.
 Our wines are clean, meaning there is no added sugar, no concentrates, no colorants, and no preservatives.

 Is Wine Gluten-Free?
 Yes, It Is.
 But Proceed With Caution